alvarolm94/SimpleNameMatcher/README.md

 So, the weight or impact that an individual change in a name has depends on its type and the length of the name.

-Now we now the theory, but how is this calculated in the algorithm?
+Now we know the theory, but how is this calculated in the algorithm?

 Here is a summarized list of the steps the algorithm takes in each matching process: